 To find options for treatment, your primary care provider is a good place to start.
 They may be able to prescribe medication to relieve depression symptoms including anxiety, sleep issues, and other related problems.
 They can also refer you to a mental health professional for therapy.
 Examples of effective therapies for depression include:

-We can also refer you to a Peer Specialist.
+We can also refer you to a peer specialist.
 Peer specialists are Veterans who have experienced and recovered from a mental health condition.
 As members of your treatment team, their role is to help you design your own recovery plan, using tools such as personal goal setting and targeted coping skills training.
 They can also connect you with VA and local resources to help you find meaningful roles and activities in your community.
 You can request a referral from your VA health care provider to work with a peer specialist.

 How do I access services for depression at VA?